-Prior to joining The Asia Group, Enoch previously served in several roles at the U.S. Department of State, where he supported a number of senior U.S. government officials to advance the Obama Administration’s rebalance to the Asia-Pacific region.
+Prior to joining The Asia Group, Enoch served in several roles at the U.S. Department of State, where he supported a number of senior U.S. government officials to advance the Obama Administration’s rebalance to Asia.
 In 2012, Enoch led the staffing and development of the Department of State’s East Asian and Pacific Affairs Office of Multilateral Affairs, where his work focused on regional institutions, the ASEAN connectivity agenda, and the Lower Mekong Initiative.

 Enoch led the restructuring of The Asia Group’s philanthropic profile to advance an integrated model for philanthropy that leverages the firm’s expertise, networks, and resources throughout the Asia-Pacific and the United States.
 Today, The Asia Group Foundation is a 501(c)(3) nonprofit with a focus on youth education, women’s empowerment, and environmental protection.

-Enoch graduated cum laude from the University of Chicago with a Bachelor of Arts in Political Science, and received his Master of Arts in International Relations and Economics from The Johns Hopkins University School of Advanced International Studies (SAIS).
+Enoch is a member of the National Committee on U.S.-China Relations.
+He graduated cum laude from the University of Chicago with a Bachelor of Arts in Political Science, and received his Master of Arts in International Relations and Economics from The Johns Hopkins University School of Advanced International Studies (SAIS).